snl-dakota/dakota/docs/user/usingdakota/studytypes/uq.rst

 When each corrected model value :math:`q_i(\boldsymbol{\theta}^{*}, x_{k, new}) +
-\delta_i(x_{k,new})` is considered, the variance calculated via :numref:`eq:discrep_var` provides a prediction interval, similar to those described in :ref:`uq:bayesian:queso`.
+\delta_i(x_{k,new})` is considered, the variance calculated via :math:numref:`eq:discrep_var` provides a prediction interval, similar to those described in :ref:`uq:bayesian:queso`.
 Including :math:`\sigma^{2}_{exp,i}` in the variance calculation accounts for the